appinha/advent_of_code-template/README.md

 ## 🗣️ About

 This template was developed for solving 🌟 Advent of Code 🎄 puzzles.
-It includes a [framework](https://github.com/appinha/aoc_framework) for automating repetitive tasks and a [library](https://github.com/appinha/aoc_lib) with useful tools when solving the puzzles.
+It includes a [framework](https://github.com/appinha/aoc_framework) for automating repetitive tasks and a [library](https://github.com/appinha/aoc_lib) with useful tools for solving the puzzles.

 ## 🛠️ Usage